 • The financial data modeling considered herein moves away from the unrealistic Gaussian assumption and delves into more realistic models based on heavy-tailed distributions.
 It encompasses an array of topics, ranging from basic time series models, making extensive use of Kalman filtering methods, to state-of-the-art techniques for estimating financial graphs.

-• The portfolio formulations covered in this book span a wide range, from the original 1952 Markowitz’s mean–variance portfolio and 1966 maximum Sharpe ratio portfolio, to more sophisticated formulations such as Kelly-based portfolios, utility-based portfolios, high-order portfolios, downside risk portfolios, semivariance portfolios, CVaR portfolios, drawdown portfolios, risk parity portfolios, graph-based portfolios, index tracking portfolios, robust portfolios, bootstrapped portfolios, bagged portfolios, pairs trading portfolios, statistical arbitrage portfolios, and deep learning portfolios, among others.
+• The portfolio formulations covered in this book span a wide range, from the original 1952 Markowitz’s mean–variance portfolio and 1966 maximum Sharpe ratio portfolio, to more sophisticated formulations such as Kelly-based portfolios, utility-based portfolios, high-order portfolios, downside risk portfolios, semi-variance portfolios, CVaR portfolios, drawdown portfolios, risk parity portfolios, graph-based portfolios, index tracking portfolios, robust portfolios, bootstrapped portfolios, bagged portfolios, pairs trading portfolios, statistical arbitrage portfolios, and deep learning portfolios, among others.

 The primary focus and central theme of this book is on practical algorithms for portfolio formulations that can be effortlessly executed on a standard computer.

 This material will be published by Cambridge University Press as Portfolio Optimization: Theory and Application by Daniel P. Palomar.
-This pre-publication version is free to view and download for personal use only; not for re-distribution, re-sale, or use in derivative works. © Daniel P. Palomar 2024.
+This pre-publication version is free to view and download for personal use only; not for re-distribution, re-sale, or use in derivative works. © Daniel P. Palomar 2025.

 References

-Markowitz, H. (1952).
+Markowitz, H. M. (1952).
 Portfolio selection.
 The Journal of Finance, 7(1), 77–91.

-1. To be exact, what is usually referred to as Nobel Prize in Economic Sciences is actually the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.↩︎
+1. To be exact, what is usually referred to as the Nobel Prize in Economic Sciences is actually the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.↩︎